 So, you’ve been tasked with building an analytics dashboard.
 It’s tempting to jump into development straight away, but hold on a minute!
 There are numerous pitfalls that are easy to fall in to and can ruin your plans for an attractive, useful dashboard.
-Here are 5 important principles for dashboard development to keep in mind every time you open up Power BI, Tableau, Looker, or any other BI tool.
+Here are five important principles for dashboard development to keep in mind every time you open up Power BI, Tableau, Looker, or any other BI tool.

-1. Keep it focused and defined
+1. Keep it focused and defined.

 For every single visual you create, make sure you’re answering a specific question.
 Each graph needs to be intentional and purposeful, and it’s very important to have your KPIs clearly defined well before you start building.
 If you don’t include your stakeholders from the very beginning, you’ll almost certainly have a lot more reworking to do after initial production is complete.

-2. A good data foundation is key
+2. A good data foundation is key.

 Generating meaningful visualizations is nearly impossible without a good data foundation.
-Unclean data means that holes and problems will need to be patched and fixed further down the pipeline.
+Unclean data means holes and problems will need to be patched and fixed further down the pipeline.
 Many BI tools have functions that can format/prepare your data and generate some level of relational modeling for building your visualizations.
 However, too much modeling and logic in the tool itself will lead to large performance issues, and most BI tools aren’t specifically built with data wrangling in mind.
 A well-modeled semantic layer in a separate tool that handles all the necessary business logic is often essential for performance and governance.

 Don’t undervalue the semantic layer!

 In many BI tools, you can load in a raw dataset and have a functional dashboard in 10 minutes.
-However, building a semantic layer forces you to slow down and put some time in upfront for definition, development, and think about what the data is and what insights you’re trying to get for your business.
+However, building a semantic layer forces you to slow down and put some time in upfront for definition, development, and reflection about what the data is and what insights you’re trying to get for your business.
 This ensures you’re actually answering the right questions.

 It’s often tempting to skip the data prep steps in favor of putting out a finished product quickly, but remember: Your dashboard is only as good as the data underneath it.

-3. PLEASE De-clutter
+3. PLEASE de-clutter.

-There are numerous, obvious problems with the dashboard below, but there is one lesson to learn that many developers forget: embrace white space!
+There are numerous, obvious problems with the dashboard below, but there is one lesson to learn that many developers forget: Embrace white space!
 White space wants to be your friend.
 Like in web development, trying to pack too many visuals into the same dashboard is a recipe for disaster.
 Edward Tufte calls it the “data to ink ratio” in his book The Visual Display of Quantitative Information, one of the first and most impactful resources on data visualization.

-4. Think before using that overly complicated visual
+4. Think before using that overly complicated visual.

-5. Keep your interface clean, understandable, and consistent
+5. Keep your interface clean, understandable, and consistent.

 In addition to keeping your data clean and your logic well-defined, it’s important to make sure everything is understandable from start to finish and is easy to interpret by the end users.
-This starts with simply defining dimensions and measures logically and uniformly, and hiding excess and unused columns in the end product.
+This starts with simply defining dimensions and measures logically and uniformly, as well as hiding excess and unused columns in the end product.
 A selection panel with 10 well-named column options is much easier than one with 30, especially if end-users will be doing alterations and exploration themselves.